jrwashburn/mina-pool-payout/README.md

 ## Handling failed transmissions

 Sometimes a transaction be successfully sent to the node, but then fail to actually send in the network.
-That causes all subsequent payments to fail because the nonce is then incorrect.
+As of 5/11/2022, the application will continue to generate, sign, and store .gql files for each transaction; however, it will no longer attempt to send transactions to the network after encountering a failure.
+Instead, the trasnactions not sent can be resent using the resend command.

+`npm run resend -- -fromNone=[nonce] -toNonce=[nonce]`

-All attempted payouts are automatically logged in the src/data directory - and now those files can be used to automatically resend failures after a given nonce.
-There is a new command: `npm run resend -- -f=[nonce]` which will scan the src/data directory for files named .gql, and attempt to resent all files that have a nonce (based on the file name) *equal to* or greater than the supplied parameter.
+All attempted payouts are automatically logged in the src/data directory.
+The resend command will scan the src/data directory for files named .gql, and attempt to resend all files that have a nonce (based on the file name) *equal to* or between the supplied parameters.
+(The from/to parameters can be shortened: `-fromNonce` alias -f; `-toNonce` alias -t.)

-So `npm run resend -- -f=3102` will try to re-transmit any files it finds named 3102.gql or higher - e.g. 3102.gql, 3103.gql, 3014.gql will all be tretransmitted.
-There is no upper boundary since any failure should cause all subsequent transactions to fail, so all should be re-transmitted.
+For example, `npm run resend -- -f=3102 -t=3104` will try to re-transmit any files it finds named 3102.gql up to 3104.gql.
 This command uses the graphql endpoint specified in the .env file.